thillRobot/ros_workshop/module4/tutorial4_create_package/tutorial4_create_package.md

 ## Before You Begin:

--  **TUTORIAL READY** - This file has just been converted, and it should be working.
-Minor edits will be made as it is tested.

-- **Backup the System:** If you are using a virtual machine, it is recommend to make a snaphot of your virtual machine before you start each module.
+- **Backup the System:** If you are using a virtual machine, it is recommend to make a snaphot of your virtual machine before you start this module.
 In the event of an untraceable error, you can restore to a previous snapshot.
+This may not be an option if you have limited hard drive space.

 - **Workspace Setup:** In Part I you will setup a Catkin Workspace as your working directory for creating packages. _This only needs to be done once_.